luisrpp/sandbox-configuration/README.md

 ## Getting Started

-Just start the custom [Sandbox](https://getsandbox.com) platform setting the base dir to the root of this repository.
+Just start [Sandbox](https://getsandbox.com) setting the base dir to the root of this repository.

 ## Route configuration